webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Develop-Coping-Strategies.md

 ---
 aliases:
-  - Develop Coping Strategies
+- "Develop Coping Strategies"
 tags:
 - Compendium/CSRD/en/Character-Arcs/Develop-Coping-Strategies
 - Character-Arc
-title: Develop Coping Strategies
-collection: Character-Arcs
-kind: Compendium
 ---
 ## Develop Coping Strategies
 >You want to develop better ways of moving through the world while living with a mental illness.
 This isn’t a “cure” or a “fix.”
 It isa step toward mitigating symptoms or struggles by developing healthy emotional coping strategies.